AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Experiment

 \subsection{Qualitative Evaluation}

-An example of MAAdvisor's planning steps and index recommendation on TPC-H 20\% budget can be found in Figure~\ref{fig:pipeline_example}.
-We can observe that MAAdvisor efficiently recommends the indexes within five sub-steps, including selection and combination.
-Since the index selected is just within the storage budget, the revision agent is not called by the planning agent.
-It is also important to note that MAAdvisor adopts the same storage cost estimation as the other baselines to increase efficiency.
+An example of AMAZe's planning steps and index recommendation on TPC-H 20\% budget can be found in Figure~\ref{fig:pipeline_example}.
+We observe that AMAZe efficiently recommends the indexes within five sub-steps, including selection and combination.
+Since the selected index is within the storage budget, the revision agent is not called by the planning agent.
+Note that AMAZe adopts the same storage cost estimation as the other baselines.
 Therefore, the actual storage cost of the output is smaller than the estimation in the planning phase.
-MAAdvisor can also opt to construct and calculate the actual index storage cost at each sub-step at a cost of a higher algorithm runtime.
+AMAZe can also opt to construct and calculate the actual index storage cost at each sub-step at a cost of a higher algorithm runtime.

-In order to further analyze how well MAAdvisor addresses the index regression problem, we pick out the queries in each benchmark having any methods' recommended indexes under 20\% budget leading to a more than one-second's regression.
+In order to further analyze how well AMAZe addresses the index regression problem, we pick out the queries in each benchmark having any methods' recommended indexes under 20\% budget leading to a more than one second's regression.
 As shown in Figure~\ref{fig:queryid}, it is observed that DB2Advis has the most regression cases, trading off the high algorithm efficiency.
-Most heuristic-based advisors suffer from regressions on the most complicated DSB benchmark, since their optimization relies solely on the optimizer's estimations.
+Most heuristic-based advisors suffer from regressions on the most complicated DSB benchmark, since their optimization relies solely on the optimizer estimations.
 It is important to note that, at the workload level, significant improvements on some queries with a cost of regression on some other queries is acceptable as long as the overall execution time is decreased.
-On the other hand, although MAAdvisor does not result in the highest query time improvement on all mentioned queries, the revision agent manages to avoid significant regressions and therefore leads to a higher workload-level performance.
+On the other hand, although AMAZe does not result in the highest query time improvement on all mentioned queries, the revision agent manages to avoid significant regressions and therefore leads to a higher workload-level performance.

-\section{Ablation Studies}
+\subsection{Ablation Studies}

-In this section, we first conduct an ablation study to evaluate the effectiveness of MAAdvisor's workload representation technique and multi-agent pipeline.
-We will then analyze MAAdvisor's generalisation ability over the LLM backbone and workload scale.
+In this section, we first conduct an ablation study to evaluate the effectiveness of AMAZe's workload representation technique and multi-agent pipeline.
+We will then analyze AMAZe's generalisation ability over the LLM backbone and workload scale.